 What does Kabuki mean?
 How is this term used in politics?

-In the late 1960s Kabuki became fashionable in avant-garde theatrical circles in the west, particularly in the UK.
+In the late 1960s Kabuki also became fashionable in avant-garde theatrical circles in the west, particularly in the UK.

 David Bowie was an early enthusiast, learning a form of Kabuki while working with mime artist, Lindsey Kemp.
 Bowie later borrowed heavily from the kabuki tradition in the creation of Ziggy Stardust.